suhank/zea-engine/docs/api/Math/Mat4.md

 <a name="Mat4+setFromMat3x4Array"></a>

 ### setFromMat3x4Array
-Transforms a 3x4 matrix into a 4x4 matrix and set the result to the Math4 state.
+Loads a 3x4 matrix data into a the Mat4.